Are you a little confused as to how Social Security will contact you about retirement benefits?

 However, it’s only after you’ve contacted them and left an invitation for a representative to return the call.

-For example, after applying for spousal benefits, a representative called to get clarification on a thing or two concerning my application.
+For example, after applying for spousal benefits, a representative called to get clarification concerning my application.

 The critical thing to remember here is that the only time you’ll be contacted by phone is when you’ve already contacted them.

 Take a look at this article on Social Security’s website.
 It gives some pointers on how to recognize scammers posing as representatives calling from the Social Security Administration.

 The article goes into greater detail.
 But here are the takeaways.

 - Stay vigilant – keep a sharp eye out for scammers claiming you should take immediate action

 - Remember that you are in control – don’t be afraid to hang up